Our mission is bold: we seek an economy where public goods do the most public good.

 Our public dollars are our most powerful tool to shape a better future for workers.
 We combine strategic research, policy advocacy, and organizing to harness the power of our public dollars to create good jobs and healthy communities across the country.

 JMA engages in research to shape the ideas and practices required to build an equitable, inclusive, and sustainable economy, and to guide our policy advocacy and strategic organizing.
 Our teams engage in rigorous academic research that defines policy and decision-making around emerging industries like clean school buses.
 We also work with academic institutions to conduct comprehensive surveys of workers and communities that help illuminate the conditions in and around factories owned by global corporations that receive extensive public subsidies and contracts.

-Our advocacy combines a focus on good jobs with a climate justice framework.
-We work to include good jobs language in climate policy, successfully advocated for an electric vehicles policy in California, shaped the Chicago Ready for 100 campaign, and are supporting the development of various other climate justice policies in New York and Chicago.
+We work to weave good jobs language into climate policy, and have successfully advocated for an electric vehicles policy in California, shaped the Chicago Ready for 100 campaign, and are supporting the development of various other policies in New York and Chicago.

-We also focus on deepening transparency and accountability in government contracting and public subsidies.
+We advocate for transparency policies that give the public greater oversight over our public dollars.
 We are working to reshape sunshine policies in multiple states and developing innovative policy to require tech companies receiving public subsidies to commit to “purchasing for the common good” requirements and Technology Impact Assessments.

 JMA works with our coalitions to develop and implement training programs that create access to good manufacturing careers for people historically left out of the sector — women, people of color, and veterans among others.